CoViktor/Challenge_openspace_organiser/README.md

 ## Installation 🚧

 The program is run in python and a few dependencies are used.
-Simply press 'windows + R'copy paste and enter the following lines.
+Simply press 'windows + R' and copy paste and enter the following lines.

 `pip install CSV`

 `pip install openpyxl`

 ## Usage ✔️
 Only 'main.py' should be used to run this code.